 4 MY MAMMA SAID - Generation gap.
 The teenager wants out.
 Mother/daughter relationships are a frequent theme although rebellion plays a small part.
 Mainly, ABBA's music serves as a mirror in which the mainstream can view itself.

 5 SLIPPING THROUGH MY FINGERS - Agnetha is sad that her daughter is growing up.
 She wonders if she has done all she could.
-Bjorn wrote "Slipping Through My Fingers" about their daughter Linda.
-Linda was born in 1973, so by the time this song was released, she was in school.
+Bjorn wrote "Slipping Through My Fingers" about their daughter Linda, born in 1973, so by the time this song was released, Linda was in school.
 Bjorn, barely awake, has breakfast with her and sees her off to class.
 He experiences that odd melancholy for which Swedes are famous.
-He also feels guilt.
-He was not the father he hoped to be.
+He feels guilty that he was not the father he wanted to be.
 And yet, he is grateful for the laughter they shared.
 Kids grow up!
-No parent can freeze the picture.
-Bjorn remarried and had two daughters by a second wife.
+Parents cannot freeze the picture.
+Bjorn remarried and had 2 daughters by a second wife.
 The guilt he felt about Linda foreshadowed his divided loyalty.

 6 SUZY-HAND-AROUND - Prepubescent battles!
 The innocence of the Ring Ring and Waterloo albums is disarming.
 This is the only song on which Benny sang the lead.

 7 WHEN I KISSED THE TEACHER - The girl with the absent-minded smile!
 It is okay if her kiss causes embarrassment.
-The beauty of ABBA's music is that it shows people in real life situations.
-Three songs cover three levels of education.
+The beauty of this music is that it shows people in real life situations.
+3 songs cover 3 levels of education.
 The girls in "Slipping Through My Fingers" and "When I Kissed The Teacher" are in elementary and high school.
 Annie in "Hole In Your Soul" is in college.

 TRAVEL - EXPLORATION - CHANGE - MOVEMENT